-Parasitic or Heteropagus Twins are asymmetric conjoined identical or monozygotic twins in which the tissues of a severely defective twin (parasite) are dependent on the cardiovascular system of the other, largely intact twin (autosite) for survival.
+Parasitic or Heteropagus Twins are asymmetric conjoined identical or monozygotic twins in which the tissues of a severely defective twin (the parasite) are dependent on the cardiovascular system of the other, largely intact twin (autosite) for survival.

-The estimated incidence of heteropagus parasitic twins is approximately 1 per 1 million live births.
+The estimated incidence of of this syndrome is approximately 1 per 1 million live births.
 Isolated case reports comprise most of published work on this rare congenital anomaly.

 One case was reported in 1783.
-The boy born with the parasitic twin did not die from the cranio-defect but from a snake bite at the age of 4.
-In 2003, a girl was born with a parasitic twin and lived a little more than a year, dying after an 11 hour procedure to remove the parasitic twin.
+The boy did not die from the cranio-defect but from a snake bite at the age of 4.
+In 2003, a girl was born with this syndome and lived a little more than a year, dying after an 11 hour procedure to remove the parasitic twin.
 Another living case occurred in 2005 in Egypt.
-That baby died after surgery to remove the parasitic twin as well.
+That baby died after surgery to remove the diseased twin as well.

-It seems, from the noted cases. that the only case of parasitic twin to survive was associated with leaving the extra twin head in place instead of removing the head.
-Generally, the outcome in all cases of parasitic twins is death.
+It seems, from the noted cases, that the only case of parasitic twin to survive was associated with leaving the extra twin head in place instead of removing the head.
+Generally, the outcome in all cases of is death.

-Some cases of parasitic twin syndrome are associated with a living parasitic twin.
+Some cases are associated with a living parasitic twin.
 In the case of the Egyptian baby, the external head was able to blink, smile and cry.
-There was no body associated with the parasitic twin.
-The developed baby did not die from the removal of the parasitic twin, but rather from an infection associated with the surgery.
+There was no body associated with that twin.
+The developed baby did not die from the removal of the other twin, but rather from an infection associated with the surgery.

 The parasitic twin syndrome is also referred to as the "two-headed" syndrome and "conjoined twin" syndrome.
-The conjoined twin syndrome is not the same, but many people interchange the terms conjoined and parasitic.
+The conjoined twin syndrome is not the same, but many people interchange the two terms.
 The parasitic twin syndrome is more associated with a twin that is unable to live without being attached to the head of the living twin.

-The vanishing twin syndrome and parasitic twin syndrome are closely related.
+The vanishing twin syndrome is closely related.
 When vanishing twin syndrome occurs, the twin that dies in utero is absorbed by the living fetus or the mother.
 In most cases, the twin that is absorbed disappears completely with no adverse effects on the living baby.
 While there is no known cause for the vanishing twin syndrome or the subsequent parasitic twin syndrome, it is thought that the vanishing twin was developing with a placenta that did not provide enough support for the fetus.

-Cases of parasitic twins are so very rare, that investigation into the condition is rare.
-Many medical procedures associated with parasitic twins is experimental due to the lack of known cases.
+Many medical procedures associated with parasitic twins are experimental due to the paucity of cases.